FREE TICK TESTING!

 How long does it take?

-Ideally, we will be processing the samples within 7-12 business days of sample receipt and shall disseminate the results (tick species and pathogen/s identified) via email.
+Ideally, we will be processing the samples within 10-12 business days of sample receipt (see our Holiday updates for more information) and shall disseminate the results (tick species and pathogen/s identified) via email.

 How to send ticks to our lab?